maettu/db-migration-simple/README.md

 DB::Migration::Simple is a Perl 6 module to help with up- and downgrading a database schema between versions.

-Write an SQL-file that specifies actions for up and migrations.
+Write an SQL-file that specifies actions for up and down migrations.

 DB::Migration::Simple does not depend on certain databases or versions thereof.
 It takes a dabatabase handle and trusts that the SQL you write will work with that handle.

-Everything after a # is a comment.
+Lines starting with an # are comments
 Empty lines are ignored.
-Only one statement per line.

 Lines starting with "-- x up" denote the next version.
 Versions are integers.
+Comments are also allowed at the end of lines starting with "--":
+    -- 31 # Version 31 has a comment

+The other lines are SQL that get sent to your database.

 Example
 -------